-Customer service is changing, and with it, so is call center industry.
+Customer service is changing, and with it, so is the call center industry.

-Your company needs to provide customers with great customer service across a variety of platforms to survive in 2019.
+Your company needs to provide customers with great customer service across various platforms to survive in 2022.
 Tracking the metrics we mentioned is a good way to ensure that your company is satisfying customer wants and needs.

-Using tools like Time Doctor can help you monitor your agents and ensure that they effectively deal with customer concerns and stay productive through the day.
-Why not sign up for a free trial and experience it yourself?
+And with software like Time Doctor, you can monitor your agents and effectively deal with customer concerns and stay productive throughout the day.